 Each of these scans yields a different type of image.

 All X-rays involve exposure to a small amount of radiation.
-This is typically harmless, but it is an important issue if you are pregnant or could be pregnant.
-The amount of radiation used is considered safe for adults, but not for a developing fetus.
-Be sure to tell your doctor if you are pregnant or believe you may be pregnant.
+This is typically harmless, but it’s an important issue if you’re pregnant or could be pregnant.
+The amount of radiation used is considered safe for adults but not for a developing fetus.
+Be sure to tell your doctor if you’re pregnant or believe you may be pregnant.

-You will be instructed to remove any jewelry and other metallic items from your body before the X-ray is taken.
+Before the X-ray, you’ll be asked to remove any jewelry and other metallic items from your body.
 Tell your doctor if you have any metal implants from prior surgeries.
-Most likely, you will change into a hospital gown for the test in order to prevent any buttons or zippers on your clothing from affecting the quality the X-ray images.
+Most likely, you’ll change into a hospital gown to prevent any buttons or zippers on your clothes from affecting the quality of the X-ray images.

 X-rays are performed in a hospital’s radiology department or at a clinic that specializes in diagnostic procedures.

-After you lie down on a table, a technician will move a large camera connected to a steel arm over your lower back.
+Usually, you will start by lying down on a table, facing up.
+A technician will move a large camera connected to a steel arm over your lower back.
 A film inside the table below you will capture the X-ray images of your spine as the camera moves overhead.

-The technician will ask you to lie in several positions during the test, including on your back, side, and stomach.
-Some images may be taken while you are standing.
+The technician may ask you to lie in several positions during the test, including on your back, side, stomach, or even standing depending on what views your physician has requested.

-While the images are being recorded, you will have to hold your breath and remain still.
+While the images are taken, you’ll have to hold your breath and remain still.
 This ensures that the images are as clear as possible.

 After the test, you can change back into your regular clothes and go about your day right away.

 Your radiologist and doctor will review the X-rays and discuss their findings.
 Results from your X-ray may be available the same day.

 Your doctor will determine how to proceed depending on what the X-rays show.
-He or she may order additional imaging scans, blood tests, or other tests to help make an accurate diagnosis.
+They may order additional imaging scans, blood tests, or other tests to help make an accurate diagnosis.